akhil-b-26/visual-search-dl-faiss/README.md

 ## 💡 Motivation & Use Case

 Reverse image search is increasingly important in e-commerce, medical imaging, and multimedia organization.
-This project demonstrates how to build a compact yet powerful visual recognition engine that predicts image classes and is capable of retrieving similar images via deep learning embeddings and FAISS indexing (extension possible).
+This project demonstrates how to build a compact yet powerful visual recognition engine that predicts image classes and is capable of retrieving similar images via deep learning embeddings and FAISS indexing.

 Real-world use cases include: